Will a Clothes Steamer Kill Fleas?

 How Does Steam Kill Fleas?

-Use whatever type of steamer you have at home, to begin with.
-It is a helpful strategy for eliminating fleas in hard-to-reach areas such as lounges, under furniture, and carpets and rugs.
+Use whatever type of steamer you have at home to begin with.
+It is a helpful strategy for eliminating fleas in hard-to-reach areas such as lounges, under furniture, carpets, and rugs.

 How to Use a Clothes Steamer to Kill Fleas

-You can use a clothes steamer on furniture, carpets, drapes, pet bedding, your car interior, and more to kill fleas and their larvae on contact effectively.
+You can use a clothes steamer on furniture, carpets, drapes, pet bedding, your car interior, and more to effectively kill fleas and their larvae on contact.

 It is recommended to steam fleas for 3 seconds to kill them effectively.
 Unfortunately, these tiny biting insects jump – up to 7 inches in the air and 13 inches across the floor.